fishtrees/sendmessage/README.md

 sendmessage
 ===========
-This is a Openfire plugin that allow other applications send a message packet to user via HTTP request.
+This is a Openfire plugin provides the ability to send a message packet to an user by sending an http request to the server.

 build with Openfire 3.8.2